h-griffin/datingapp/README.md

 ## updating api register method
 - update register dto with new properties
-- update auto mapper to map from register dtop to app user
+- update auto mapper to map from registerDTO to app user
 - add known as to userdto to return in account controller
 - pass back in register and log in (use in nav bar)